 Down in Bocagrande, there’s a fantastic local joint called Guatila.
 It’s very unassuming and easy to miss from the outside, but don’t let the simple appearance fool you.
 This is real deal Colombian home cooking.
 Sit down to a perfect plate of seafood coconut rice or a bowl of the mouth-watering mote de queso – a rich cheese soup typical on the coast.

-If you’re looking to let loose at night, Cartagena is a damn good place to be.
-Once the sun goes down, you’ll start to hear the roar of the Chiva buses.
+If you’re looking to let loose at night, it is a damn good place to be.
+Once the Cartagena sun goes down, you’ll start to hear the roar of the Chiva buses.
 These colorful open-air buses whisk tourists around town with music blasting and cocktails flowing.
 They’re a great way to meet people and get a little tour of the city at night while you get your buzz on.

 Cartagena is all about the salsa, and there’s no shortage of places to go tear up the dance floor.
 One of the most popular spots to dance the night away is Cafe Havana, which is packed to the brim on weekends.
 If you’ve got two left feet, never fear – there are plenty of places where you can take lessons before trying out your moves in public.